kps3/kps3.kps3.trials/business-day-calculator/README.md

 Use PHP to write a landing page which computes how many business days it takes to complete a project or task estimated at X amount of hours.
 There should be two inputs; a start date and number of hours.
 The output should be a date on which the project should be completed.

+Create your own repo and commit steps of your progress as you would for a normal project.
+This repo should be shared upon completion as a way to help review the work.

 **Rules**

 * Assume each business day is 6 hours long (this is more realistic than 8).